Provably Efficient Multi-Agent Reinforcement Learning with Fully Decentralized Communication: Introduction and Related Work

 A key underlying trade-off in RL is known as \textit{exploration} versus \textit{exploitation}; an efficient exploration strategy is always necessary to discover new scenarios while capitalizing on experience from prior scenarios.
-In the episodic model-free $Q$-learning literature \cite{jin_is_2018}, \cite{zhang_almost_2020-1}, choosing a time-varying, Hoeffding-style exploration bonus leads to $\Tilde{\mathcal O}(\sqrt{H^4SAT})$ regret\footnote{$\Tilde{\mathcal O} $ ignores $\log$ terms.}.
+Tabular upper-confidence bound (UCB) algorithms, such as those utilized in episodic model-free $Q$-learning \cite{jin_is_2018, zhang_almost_2020-1}, choose a time-varying exploration bonus leading to $\Tilde{\mathcal O}(\sqrt{H^4SAT})$ (Hoeffding-style) and $\Tilde{\mathcal O}(\sqrt{H^3SAT})$ (Bernstein-style) regret\footnote{$\Tilde{\mathcal O} $ ignores $\log$ terms.}.
+The authors of \cite{zhang_almost_2020-1} improve this regret bound to $\mathcal O(\sqrt{H^2SAT})$, which is proved in \cite{jin_is_2018, jin_bellman_2021} to be minimax-optimal in the single-agent case.
 Here, $S$ is the number of states, $A$ is the number of actions, $H$ is the number of steps per episode, and $T$ is the total number of reward samples.
 The exploration bonus is chosen to match the value function error up to a constant factor.

-Multi-agent reinforcement learning changes the landscape of exploration because multiple agents interact with a shared environment simultaneously and share information.
-A naive application of the single-agent result running in parallel gives $\Tilde{\mathcal O}(M\sqrt{H^4SAT})$ regret, where $M$ is the number of agents.
-In this paper, we show how tabular $Q$-learning can give $\Tilde{\mathcal O}(\sqrt{MH^4SAT})$ regret by providing an optimal exploration strategy that considers communication among the agents to accelerate online learning.
+In the multi-agent setting, a naïve application of the single-agent result \cite{jin_is_2018} running in parallel gives $\tilde{\mathcal O}(M\sqrt{H^4SAT})$ regret, where $M$ is the number of agents.
+In this paper, we show how $Q$-learning can give $\Tilde{\mathcal O}(\sqrt{MH^4SAT})$ regret by providing an optimal exploration strategy that uses communication among the agents to accelerate online learning.